brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 [thedailyplate.com](http://www.thedailyplate.com/) or
 [fitday.com](http://www.fitday.com/).
-They are free, have massive databases of foods with all the nutritional information, have all sorts of useful tools (like calorie calculators, graphs, weight tracker, etc) and take most of the guess work out of it.
+They are free, have massive databases of foods with all the nutritional information, have all sorts of useful tools (like calorie calculators, graphs, weight tracker, etc.) and take most of the guess work out of it.

 Log in, plug in your height, weight, age and activity level to get an